 i.
 Claims and Litigation

-The Bank has pending legal suits in respect of claims arising in the ordinary course of business as at December 31, 2021.
-The Bank was defending legal suits for claims amounting to LRD1.73 billion (2020: LRD 1.87 billion).
-It is not anticipated that any material liabilities will arise from the contingent liabilities.
+The Bank has pending legal suits in respect of claims arising in the ordinary course of business as at December 31, 2022.
+The Bank was defending legal suits amounting to LRD1.1 billion (2021: LRD1.73 billion).